Academic Catalog

 Prerequisites: MATH-101 or MATH-101X

-Laboratory activities will explore position, velociy, and acceleration, force, momentum and energy, all as function of time.
+Laboratory activities will explore position, velocity, and acceleration, force, momentum and energy, all as function of time.
 Applications to vehicle crash safety are incorporated.
 Laboratory skills, including: uncertainty, simple data acquisition and sensor instrumentation, and analysis techniques are essential.

 Lecture: 0, Lab 2, Other 0